 Virtual, abridged performances bringing laughter and light to the living room!

-Recordings of both performances can be enjoyed on our new YouTube channel!
+Our most recent performance was Twelfth Night on Sunday, January 10th, 2021.
+Recordings of ALL performances can be enjoyed on our YouTube channel!

 In this challenging time, we are thankful for all our supporters and excited to keep making theatre for and with YOU.

 PLEASE EMAIL INFO@TPSPROJECT.ORG TO JOIN OUR MAILING LIST AND STAY IN THE KNOW!

 Due to COVID-19, MUCH ADO ABOUT NOTHING 2020 has been cancelled.
 We are so sad and so sorry.
 However we are looking forward to a beautiful and exciting June 2021 MUCH ADO ABOUT NOTHING.
 Please stay safe and healthy.
 You are so important to us.

 On Friday, November 20th, we were blown away by our donors’ generosity.
 We raised almost 30% more than in 2019, which has given us such a boost during this difficult time.
 Thank you to all of our supporters, including our loyal base and the many first-time donors!
 Wow.

 In 2020, we have adapted to the challenges of the Covid-19 crisis with a brand new set of virtual productions (ShakesCheer) and a modified session of Camp Will on Zoom.
 We are so grateful to our performers, volunteers, audiences, and donors for your support.
 This community makes all that we do possible.